10 Snakes That Barely Move All Day

 © Wikimedia Commons User: Kingshuk Mondal – CC BY-SA 4.0

-A snake of muddy coastlines in India.
-Dog-faced watersnakes are a semi-aquatic species measuring 80 centimetres, which has no venom and exclusively eats fish.
-They’re an abundant species, with dozens appearing in one muddy tidal flat, and each snake commonly has its own small pool to live in.
+A southeast Asian snake which inhabits muddy coastlines and tidal flats, covering the vast majority of India, through to central Thailand.
+Dog-faced watersnakes are a semi-aquatic species, have only a mild venom, and exclusively feed on fish.
+They’re an abundant species, with dozens appearing in one muddy tidal flat, each with their own individual pool to live in.

-Studies show that they move minimal distances, with occasional migrations of up to 500 metres, often to find mates.
-In one study, 20% of dog-faced watersnakes were less than 10 metres from their pools 8 months after they was first observed.
+Consequently, dog-faced watersnakes can easily get away with not moving for days.
+Studies show that they move minimal distances, with occasional larger migrations of up to 500 metres, typically to find mates or a new pool.
+In one study, 20% of dog-faced watersnakes were less than 10 metres from their original pools 8 months after they were first discovered.

 7 Eastern twig snake